Young Professionals help female entrepreneurs in Bolivia

 “We actually recommended against a marketplace, because we think the focus of this project should be on women helping women.
 However, our stakeholders were really adamant on adding it to the project.
 We agreed, but only on the condition that user retention and base were really successful.”

 Yoorim: “It’s common in application development: you first launch your minimal viable product and later you add features.
-We focused on developing the community: a place where women entrepreneurs can share success stories with each other.”
+We focused on developing the community: a place where female entrepreneurs can share success stories with each other.”

 Presenting to the CEO of Banco Fie